apache/kylin/website/_docs40/gettingstarted/quickstart.md

 After completing, log in to Kylin, click System -> Configuration -> Reload Metadata to reload the metadata.

 After the metadata is reloaded, you can see a project named learn_kylin in Project in the upper left corner.
 This contains kylin_sales_cube and kylin_streaming_cube, which are a batch cube and a streaming cube, respectively.
+However, kylin 4.0 does not support streaming cube yet.
 You can build the kylin_sales_cube directly and you can query it after the build is completed.

-For sample cube, you can refer to:[Sample Cube](/docs/tutorial/kylin_sample.html)

 Of course, you can also try to create your own cube based on the following tutorial.